FriendlyNeighborhoodShane/MinMicroG/conf/conf-readme.md

  - `variant`: The name that will be in the filename of the released zip as well as will be shown on installation.
-It does not have to be related to the name of the defconf file (for example the `defconf-unlp.txt` file has variant "Backend" and creates the `MinMicroG-Backend-*-*.zip` package).
+It does not have to be related to the name of the defconf file (for example the `defconf-aurora.txt` file has variant "AuroraServices" and creates the `MinMicroG-AuroraServices-*-*.zip` package).
    Any string without whitespace will do.
  - `ver`: The version number of the package, which is shown in the release filename and during installation.
 It can be anything except whitespace, but for convenience is integers along with decimals.